piyushpatel2005/python-data-science/tensorflow/ml-gcp/README.md

 While writing out the evaluation dataset, we reuse the transform function computed from the training.
 The reason `preprocess` needs only Tensorflow methods and not any Python method is because they are part of prediction graph.
 This way user can give raw data and model can do necessary transformations.

 [TF Transform example](tftransform.ipynb)

+## Regularization

+When the loss on test data is increasing compared to training data.
+That graph is a sign of overfitting with large number of iterations.